Soviet–Afghan War: Initiation of the rebellion

-In 1978, the Taraki government initiated a series of reforms, including a radical modernization of the traditional Islamic civil law, especially marriage law, aimed at "uprooting feudalism" in Afghan society.
-The government brooked no opposition to the reforms and responded with violence to unrest.
-Between April 1978 and the Soviet Intervention of December 1979, thousands of prisoners, perhaps as many as 27,000, were executed at the notorious Pul-e-Charkhi prison, including many village mullahs and headmen.
-Other members of the traditional elite, the religious establishment and intelligentsia fled the country.
+The government brooked no opposition, responding with violence to unrest.
+Between April 1978 and the Soviet Intervention of December 1979, thousands of prisoners, perhaps as many as 27,000, were executed.

 Large parts of the country went into open rebellion.
-The Parcham Government claimed that 11,000 were executed during the Amin/Taraki period in response to the revolts.
-The revolt began in October among the Nuristani tribes of the Kunar Valley in the northeastern part of the country near the border with Pakistan, and rapidly spread among the other ethnic groups.
 By the spring of 1979, 24 of the 28 provinces had suffered outbreaks of violence.
 The rebellion began to take hold in the cities: in March 1979 in Herat, rebels led by Ismail Khan revolted.
 Between 3,000 and 5,000 people were killed and wounded during the Herat revolt.
 Some 100 Soviet citizens and their families were killed.
 By August 1979, up to 165,000 Afghans had fled across the border to Pakistan.
 The main reason the revolt spread so widely was the disintegration of the Afghan army in a series of insurrections.
 The numbers of the Afghan army fell from 110,000 men in 1978 to 25,000 by 1980.
-The U.S. embassy in Kabul cabled to Washington the army was melting away “like an ice floe in a tropical sea”.
-According to scholar Gilles Dorronsoro, it was the violence of the state rather than its reforms that caused the uprisings.
+The U.S. embassy in Kabul cabled to Washington the army was melting away "like an ice floe in a tropical sea".